CookieCr2nk/TS3AudioBot-Docker/README.md

 ![Docker](https://github.com/CookieCr2nk/TS3AudioBot-Docker/workflows/Docker/badge.svg?branch=master)

-This is the TS3AudioBot in a Docker Container based on Debian Buster with dotnet runtime 3.1
+This is the TS3AudioBot in a Docker Container based on Debian Buster with dotnet runtime 3.1 and is using very few ressources.

 # Usage / Parameters